Hilaire Mbakop: Life

 In 2010 Mbakop published The Wood Fire Fairy Tales that he had collected three years earlier.
 In the foreword, he says that he had "written down these oral stories that were in danger of disappearing, so that they are accessible to everyone," and adds, "At the same time, the written form guarantees that this cultural heritage is saved for posterity.”

 These fairy tales are a facet of the Medúmbà culture, the richness of which he depicts in his autobiography My Childhood and Youth, that was equally published in 2010.
 His most recent work is the collection of poems The Faces of Life (October 2014).

 Mbakop's socio-political commitment expressed itself not only in his books, but also in his journalistic writings and numerous interviews with the media.

-In 2019 he came to Germany and worked from March 2019 to July 2021 at the Klassik Stiftung Weimar, but in parallel also on three different book projects.Thüringische Landeszeitung, 28th of July 2020 p.
-9 Since August 2021 he has been working in Doberlug-Kirchhain as a language teacher for German, French and English.
+In 2019 he came to Germany and worked from March 2019 to July 2021 at the Klassik Stiftung Weimar, but in parallel also on three different book projects.
+Since August 2021 he has been working in Doberlug-Kirchhain as a language teacher for German, French and English.